Ultra•Cor breaks new ground in Corner Brook, NL

 Grade separation serves dual purposes

 The city’s new water treatment plant is located along the TransCanada Highway, which is undergoing a twinning upgrade.
 The grade separation is required to allow access to the facility and will also serve as a major snowmobile trail underpass.
-AIL was contracted to design and supply an Ultra•Cor Arch and Vist-A-Wall Precast Panel Walls for the project.
+AIL was contracted to design and supply an Ultra•Cor Arch and MSE Precast Panel Walls for the project.

 Unique clearance box geometry required